KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

 - Exaggerated or misleading headlines

-Once your ads have been running and collecting data, you will be able to see your quality ranking at your ads level in Business Manager.
+Once your ads have been running and collecting data, you can see your quality ranking at your ads level in Business Manager.

-Seasons can significantly affect your ad costs.
-When you create your budget, you need to think of the lifetime budget you have.
+Seasons can significantly affect Facebook ad costs.
+When creating a budget, it’s important to think of the lifetime budget.
 Ad costs typically increase by 100-200% in Q4, and you can see costs starting to creep up in Q3 as well.
-This is due to the large increase of advertising for Black Friday, Cyber Monday and Christmas.
-When you create your budgets, take a look at holidays or trends on the horizon to ensure you are spending your budget in the right place, specifically at the right time.
-If you don’t need to be running ads during Q4, consider saving your budget and running more ads during Q1 & Q2.
+This is due to the large increase in advertising for Black Friday, Cyber Monday, and Christmas.
+When creating budgets, take a look at holidays or trends on the horizon to ensure you are spending your budget in the right place, specifically at the right time.
+If you don’t need to run ads during Q4, consider saving your budget and running more ads during Q1 & Q2.

 3 Ways to Lower Facebook Ad Costs

-When it comes to Facebook ads, there are many different ways to reduce your costs.
-With multiple tips and tricks, here are three that may benefit you the most.
+There are many different ways to reduce your Facebook ads costs.
+Here are three that may benefit you the most.

 1. Choose the Best Ad Campaign Type

-When you begin creating your ads, it’s important to consider your goals.
+When you begin creating your Facebook ad campaign, it’s important to consider your goals.
 If you know your goals, it’s easier to choose the correct ad objective—awareness, consideration, or conversion.
-Essentially, these three objectives are what you want your ad to accomplish, meaning getting users to click and go to your website or purchase a specific product, for example.
+Essentially, these three campaign objectives are what you want your ad to accomplish, meaning getting users to click and go to your website or purchase a specific product, for example.

-If you choose awareness as your objective, there are two objectives within it that must align with your ad goals:
+If you choose awareness as your campaign objective, two objectives within it must align with your ad goals: